-- the number of clinical sites included in the trials; - the availability and length of time required to enroll a sufficient number of suitable patients in our clinical trials;
+- the number of clinical sites included in the trials; - the availability and length of time required to enroll a sufficient number of suitable patients in our clinical trials; - the actual probability of success for our product candidates, including the safety and efficacy, early clinical data, competition, manufacturing capability and commercial viability; - significant and changing government regulation and regulatory guidance; - the performance of our existing and any future collaborators;

-- the actual probability of success for our product candidates, including the safety and efficacy, early clinical data, competition, manufacturing capability and commercial viability; - significant and changing government regulation and regulatory guidance; - the performance of our existing and any future collaborators; - the number of doses patients receive; - the duration of patient follow-up; - the results of our clinical trials and pre-clinical studies; - the establishment of commercial manufacturing capabilities; - adequate ongoing availability of raw materials and drug substance for clinical development and any commercial sales; - the terms and timing of potential regulatory approvals, including the timing of any BLA and Marketing Authorization Application, or MAA, submissions and their acceptance; - the potential receipt of marketing approvals, including a safety, tolerability and efficacy profile that is satisfactory to the FDA, EMA, or any other non-U.S. regulatory authority; - any requirement by the FDA, the EMA or any other non-US regulatory authority to conduct post market surveillance or safety studies; - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; and - the success of commercialization of approved products.
+- the number of doses patients receive; - the duration of patient follow-up; - the results of our clinical trials and pre-clinical studies; - the establishment of commercial manufacturing capabilities; - adequate ongoing availability of raw materials and drug substance for clinical development and any commercial sales; - the terms and timing of potential regulatory approvals, including the timing of any BLA and Marketing Authorization Application, or MAA, submissions and their acceptance; - the potential receipt of marketing approvals, including a safety, tolerability and efficacy profile that is satisfactory to the FDA, the European Medicines Agency, or EMA, and European Commission, or any other non-U.S. regulatory authority; - any requirement by the FDA, the EMA and the European Commission, or any other non-US regulatory authority to conduct post market surveillance or safety studies; - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; and - the success of commercialization of approved products.

 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
-For example, in its CRL for omburtamab, and in our Type A meeting held subsequent to receipt of the CRL, the FDA made recommendations for us to consider in terms of a potential trial design to demonstrate substantial evidence of effectiveness and a favorable benefit-risk profile.
-If we are required and we determine to conduct additional clinical trials of a product candidate, including if we determine to resume development of omburtamab, we will need substantial additional funds and there is no assurance that the results of any such additional clinical trials will be sufficient for approval.
+For example, in its CRL for omburtamab, and in our Type A meeting held subsequent to receipt of the CRL, the FDA made recommendations for us to consider in terms of a potential trial design to demonstrate substantial evidence of effectiveness and a favorable benefit-risk profile, and we have determined to discontinue our radiolabeled omburtamab development program for CNS-LM.
+If we are required and we determine to conduct additional clinical trials of a product candidate, we will need substantial additional funds and there is no assurance that the results of any such additional clinical trials will be sufficient for approval.

 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 Our research and development expenses include personnel costs, including stock-based compensation, and the costs of conducting clinical trials and potentially preparing regulatory submissions for our pipeline candidates, including supplementary regulatory submissions for DANYELZA.
-In January 2023 we announced a strategic restructuring plan designed to extend our cash resources and prioritize resources on the commercialization and potential label extension of DANYELZA and development of the SADA technology platform.
-In addition to deprioritizing the omburtamab program for all indications and product candidates, we have deprioritized other pipeline programs, including activities relating to the GD2-GD3 Vaccine and CD33 bispecific antibody constructs by delaying trial initiation and overall timelines as part of the restructuring plan.
-Our research and development expenses have decreased as a result of our January 2023 restructuring.
+In January 2023, we announced a strategic restructuring plan designed to extend our cash resources and prioritize resources, and we are currently focused on the continued commercialization and potential label extension of DANYELZA and development of the SADA PRIT Technology platform.
+In addition to discontinuing development of omburtamab for CNS-LM, we have suspended further work related to the GD2-GD3 Vaccine and CD33 bispecific antibody constructs.
+Following the January 2023 restructuring, our research and development expenses have decreased from historic averages.
+Our Research and Development expenses have stayed consistent for the three months ended March 31, 2024 and 2023.